 Lenders couldn't update already existing pools by borrowers who want to keep the original settings.

-Lenders can update their pool settings using setPool()
+Lenders can update their pool settings using setPool().

-as the old pool but it might revert due to borrowers.
+It checks if the new pool contains the same outstandingLoans as the old pool but it might revert due to borrowers.

 A lender has a pool and there are several borrowers already.

-After noticing the pool's interest ratio is too low, he's going to increase the rate using setPool()
+After noticing the pool's interest ratio is too low, he's going to increase the rate using setPool().

-But borrowers don't want to pay higher interest and they front runs borrow()
+But borrowers don't want to pay higher interest and they front runs borrow() or repay() to change outstandingLoans.

-will revert here because outstandingLoans
+Then setPool() will revert here because outstandingLoans was changed.

 Lenders couldn't update their pool settings properly.